Proboscis Monkeys, Borneo

 After 3 days in Sandakan, we flew back to Kota Kinabalu and checked into the Nexus Beach Resort, in Karambunai.

-In Kota Kinabalu, you have a choice of staying in the city centre or further out at one of the luxury beach resorts.
-Although accommodation in the city centre is more convenient for days out and activities, we wanted some down time after a busy itinerary in Sandakan.
-The Nexus Beach Resort is 30 km north east of Kota Kinabalu, but offers luxury accommodation, pristine beaches and a more relaxed, exotic location.
+In Kota Kinabalu, you can choose accommodation in the city centre or further out at one of the luxury beach resorts.
+Although accommodation in the city centre is more convenient for days out and activities, you can enjoy better beaches in the resorts.

 Nexus Beach Resort is set in over 65 acres of natural surroundings.
 It has a great pool complex and beautiful, pristine gardens.
 As you wander around, you can enjoy Bornean wildlife, such as monitor lizards, birds and monkeys.
+Another of most luxurious resorts in Borneo is the Shangri-La Ras Ria.

 Day 9: Snorkelling Trip at Tunku Abdul Rahman National Park